-Special Qualities
+Special Landscape Qualities

-In 2010 work was conducted to identify the 'Special Qualities' of the Cairngorms National Park's landscape (Scottish Natural Heritage & Cairngorms National Park Authority, 2010).
+In 2010 work was conducted to identify the 'Special Landscape Qualities' of the Cairngorms National Park's landscape (NatureScot and Cairngorms National Park Authority, 2010).
 This work identified the qualities that make the landscape and scenery of the area special and hence underpins the reason for the designation of both the National Park and the National Scenic Areas within it.
-The work should make it easier to direct future landscape change so that the appeal and value of the National Park can be passed on to future generations.
+This will make it easier to direct future landscape change so that the appeal and value of the National Park can be passed on to future generations.
 The work also provides a solid basis for any activity designed to promote the area, whether to residents, businesses or visitors.

-Table 30 provides a summary of the National Park's special qualities; full details may be found in The Special Landscape Qualities of the Cairngorms National Park (Scottish Natural Heritage & Cairngorms National Park Authority, 2010):
+Table 29 provides a summary of the National Park's special landscape qualities; full details may be found in The Special Landscape Qualities of the Cairngorms National Park (NatureScot and Cairngorms National Park Authority, 2010).